-Step 5: Connect the keyboard and mouse
+Step 5: Connect the USB cable from your keyboard and mouse.

-Connect the keyboard cable to one of the USB (Ψ) ports on your Mac Pro or on the display.
-Plug the Mighty Mouse cable into a USB port on the keyboard.
+Connect the keyboard cable to one of the USB ( $\Psi$ ) ports on your Mac Pro or on the display.
+Plug the mouse cable into a USB port on the keyboard.